Submitting Documents at the UC

 The documents must be original or authenticated.
 In accordance with Decree-Law no. 28/2000 of 13th March, certification of photocopies attesting their conformity with the original documents may be done by the following entities

 Parish Councils (Juntas de Freguesia); Post Offices (CTT – Correios de Portugal, S.A. - Sociedade Aberta); Chambers of Commerce and Industry; Lawyers and Solicitors.

 The address to send the required documents by regular mail is the following:

-Universidade de Coimbra - Administração Serviço de Gestão Académica Colégio de Santa Rita, Rua da Ilha 3004-531 – Coimbra Portugal
+Universidade de Coimbra - Administração Serviço de Gestão Académica Edifício da FMUC - R/C dto.
+3004-504 COIMBRA PORTUGAL

-NOTE: In the case of foreign students, whether they submit the documents in-person or by regular mail, the authentication of these documents should be carried out by the Portuguese embassy or consulate in the student's home-country or by Apostille Convention; and, if they are not written in Portuguese, Spanish, French or English, they must be translated into Portuguese by a translator recognised by the Portuguese diplomatic representation.
+NOTE: In the case of documents issued by Institutions from countries that are not members of the European Union, whether the students submit the documents in-person or by other means, the authentication of these documents should be carried out by the Portuguese embassy or consulate in the student's home-country or by Hague Apostille Convention; and, if they are not written in Portuguese, Spanish, French or English, they must be translated into Portuguese by a recognised translator.